UGSailing/site/README.md

 4. Run `asdf reshim`.
 5. Add `$HOME/.asdf/shims` to your `$PATH`.

-## Auth
+## Environment variables

 To run the code, first you need to fill out create the necessary environment variables.
 Start with making a copy of the `example.env.local` file and renaming it to `.env.local`.

 Let's start easy, first create the auth_secret.
 Next-auth has a cli tool for this:

 ```bash
 pnpx auth secret --copy